-(4) Reflects the aggregate change in actuarial present value of the named executive officers' accumulated benefits under the Charles River Laboratories, Inc. Pension Plan for Messrs.
-Foster, Ackerman, Johst, and Dr. Gillett.
-The U.S. Pension Plan presents values decreased in 2013 due to the increase in the discount rate from 2012 (3.8%) to 2013 (4.7%).
-The 2013 present value decreases were as follows: Mr. Foster, \$87,697; Mr. Ackerman, \$114,603; Dr. Gillett, \$15,706; and Mr. Johst, \$120,136.
-Above-market or preferential earnings are not available under our Deferred Compensation Plan, which is our only plan or arrangement pursuant to which compensation may be deferred on a basis that is not tax-qualified, or any of our other benefit plans.

-- (5) For fiscal year 2013, the amounts in this column include the following: (a) 2013 employer contributions under our 401(k) Plan (Mr. Foster, \$7,650; Mr. Ackerman, \$7,650; Dr. Gillett \$7,615; Mr. Johst, \$7,650; and Dr. Molho, \$7,650; (b) cash allowances amounts provided to our U.S.-based named executives pursuant to our Corporate Officer Discretionary Allowance (CODA) program (Mr. Foster, \$90,000; Mr. Ackerman, \$30,000; Dr. Gillett \$30,000; Mr. Johst, \$30,000; and Dr. Molho, \$30,000); and (c) miscellaneous personal benefits and perquisites, in each case in an aggregate amount less than \$10,000.
+- (4) Reflects the aggregate change in actuarial present value of the named executive officers' accumulated benefits under the Charles River Laboratories, Inc. Pension Plan for Messrs.
+Foster, Ackerman, Johst and Dr. Gillett.
+The U.S. Pension Plan presents values increased in 2014 due to the decrease in the discount rate from 2013 (4.70%) to 2014 (4.30%) and also for the change in the mortality table from the RP -2000 Mortality Table for 2014 (as prescribed by Treasury regulation 1.430(h)(3)-1) to the RP-2014 mortality table with mortality improvements projected generationally using Scale MP (which reflects the mortality table and improvement scale published in October 2014 by the Society of Actuaries).
+Above-market or preferential earnings are not available under our Deferred Compensation Plan, which is our only plan or arrangement pursuant to which compensation may be deferred on a basis that is not tax-qualified, or any of our other benefit plans. - (5) For fiscal year 2014, the amounts in this column include the following: (a) 2014 employer contributions under our 401(k) Plan (Mr. Foster, \$7,801; Mr. Ackerman, \$7,800; Dr. Gillett \$7,756; Mr. Johst, \$7,800; and Dr. Molho, \$7,800); and (b) miscellaneous personal benefits and perquisites, in each case in an aggregate amount less than \$10,000.
 The amounts in this column also include amounts credited by us to the named executives' Deferred Compensation Plan accounts, as described further in footnote (6) below.
-On a limited number of occasions during 2013, some of the named executives used tickets purchased by us to attend certain events; however, there was no incremental cost to us attributable to the named executives' use of these tickets. - (6) Includes amounts credited to the named executives' Deferred Compensation Plan account balances (net of FICA taxes).
-Additional amounts credited with respect to fiscal year 2013 are as follows: Mr. Foster, \$0; Mr. Ackerman, \$20,681; Dr. Gillett \$79,531; Mr. Johst, \$10,186; and Dr. Molho, \$76,670. - (7) Includes amount for Dr. Molho related to relocation expenses in 2013 consisting of (1) travel expenses for a limited number of yearly return visits for Dr. Molho's family, (2) childcare and/or school and education tuition for Dr. Molho's children, (3) international tax planning and preparation related to the relocation, (4) a tax equalization payment and (5) a tax gross-up amount.
-The aggregate costs to the Company for these relocation benefits to Dr. Molho in 2013 were \$32,608 including \$10,812 reflecting tax gross-up amounts.
+On a limited number of occasions during 2014, some of the named executives used tickets purchased by us to attend certain events; however, there was no incremental cost to us attributable to the named executives' use of these tickets. - (6) Includes amounts credited to the named executives' Deferred Compensation Plan account balances (net of FICA taxes).
+Additional amounts credited with respect to fiscal year 2014 are as follows: Mr. Foster, \$0; Mr. Ackerman, \$0; Dr. Gillett \$0; Mr. Johst, \$0; and Dr. Molho, \$91,987. - (7) Includes amount for Dr. Molho related to relocation expenses in 2014 consisting of (1) travel expenses for a limited number of yearly return visits for Dr. Molho's family, (2) international tax planning and preparation, and (3) a tax gross-up amount.
+The aggregate costs to the Company for these relocation benefits to Dr. Molho in 2014 were \$5,799 including \$2.127 of tax gross-up amounts.

-2013 Grants of Plan-Based Awards
+2014 Grants of Plan-Based Awards

-The following table sets forth the information regarding grants of plan-based awards made to our named executives during 2013.
+The following table sets forth the information regarding grants of plan-based awards made to our named executives during 2014.
 There can be no assurance that the Grant Date Fair Value of Stock and Option Awards will ever be realized.